 What Is a Triangle?

 A triangle can be defined as a polygon which has three angles and three sides.
 The interior angles of a triangle sum up to 180 degrees and the exterior angles sum up to 360 degrees.
 Depending upon the angle and its length, a triangle can be categorized in the following types-

-- Scalene Triangle – three sides of a triangle are of different measure
+- Scalene Triangle – All the three sides of the triangle are of different measure

-- Isosceles Triangle – two sides are of equal length
+- Isosceles Triangle – Any two sides of the triangle are of equal length

-- Right angle Triangle – has only one 90 degrees angle
+- Right angle Triangle – Anyone of the three angles is equal to 90 degrees

-- Obtuse-angled Triangle – has an angle which is greater than 90 degrees
+- Obtuse-angled Triangle – One of the angles is greater than 90 degrees

 Similarity Criteria of Two Polygons Having the Same Number of Sides